asjadnaqvi/github-tutorial/README.md

 # Stata-to-GitHub Tutorial

-The folder was auto-synchronized from Stata.
+This folder was auto-synchronized from Stata.